exercism/cpp/exercises/practice/all-your-base/.approaches/to-base-ten/content.md

 }
 ```

-Every digit is multiplied by the base which is raised to the power of it's position from the right and added to `intermediate`.
+Every digit is multiplied by the base which is raised to the power of its position from the right and added to `intermediate`.
-The advantage of this approach is the independent calculation for every digit, that can be a start to write [parallelizable code][parallel-computing].
+The advantage of this approach is the independent calculation for every digit.
+That can be a start to write [parallelizable code][parallel-computing].
 A downside is the cost of the [`pow`][pow-function] function, opposed to a simple multiplication as seen in the next approach.

 ## For-loop with `*` and `+`